-9.2.
-The above limitations of liability do not affect customer claims due to mortal danger, physical injury, risks to health, claims arising from the assumption of a contractual guarantee, nor claims made by the customer under the Product Liability Act.
+9.2 The above limitations of liability do not affect customer claims due to mortal danger, physical injury, risks to health, in case of fraudulent disclosure of defects claims arising from the assumption of a contractual guarantee, nor claims made by the customer under the Product Liability Act.
 The aforementioned liability limitations and exclusions also apply in favour of our legal representatives, employees and vicarious agents.

 10. Storage of data